Find Most Frequent Element in an Array

 Difficulty: Easy, Asked-in: Facebook, Uber.

-Key takeaway: An excellent problem to learn problem-solving and time complexity optimization using sorting and hash table.
+Key takeaway: An excellent problem to learn problem-solving using sorting and hash table.

 Let's understand the problem